-Duration: 3 hours

-Date: 2 weeks after last day of classroom training

-Course Fee: \$941.60 (Including GST) Prevailing course fee subsidy at 90% for Singaporeans/PRs and 45% for Work Pass Holders working in eligible community care organisations.

-Trainers' Profile

-Joanne Loy is a DACE and ACTA certified full time dementia care trainer with Dementia Singapore (formerly known as Alzheimer's Disease Association (ADA).
-She is also a certified Dementia Care Mapping (Basic User) by University of Bradford and Spark of Life certified facilitator.
-Joanne has conducted training sessions for family and professional caregivers.
+Target Audience Front-line care staff and volunteers who would like to be equipped with a basic understanding of how to care for people living with dementia in a variety of settings including the family home, centre-based services, and residential care facilities.
+Course Time 9am - 12.30pm or 9am - 5.30pm Assessment Duration: 3 hours Assessment Date: 2 weeks after last day of classroom training Course Fee: \$988.68 (Including GST) Prevailing course fee subsidy at 90% for Singaporeans/PRs and 45% for foreign staff working in eligible community care organisations.
+Trainers' Profile Joanne Loy is a DACE and ACTA certified full time dementia care trainer with Dementia Singapore (formerly known as Alzheimer's Disease Association (ADA).
+She is also a certified Dementia Care Mapping (Basic User) by University of Bradford and Spark of certified facilitator.
+Joanne has Life conducted training sessions for family and professional caregivers.
 She is passionate about dementia care and has actively involved in public education on dementia awareness, including raising dementia awareness among seniors at senior activity centres.
-Prior to becoming a full fledged trainer, Joanne was a key member of the Eldersit team in ADA which her main role was to provide guidance and taught eldercare workers on ways to engage persons with dementia in meaningful activities at home.
+Prior to becoming a full-fledged trainer, Joanne was a key member of the Eldersit team in ADA which her main role was to provide guidance and taught eldercare workers on ways to engage persons with dementia in meaningful activities at home.

-Register Now https://lms.wizlearn.com/AIC
+Register Now https://lms.wizlearn. com/AIC